Workplace Biodiversity Champion Inspires Us All to Do More

 Related articles

-6 Plants That Induce Sleep
+6 Plants That Induce Office Relaxation

 There are many things that you can do to improve your sleep.
 You could avoid taking caffeinated products and drinks before bedtime, engage in relaxing activities before bed, and set regular times to encourage good habits, but you could also consider adding some plant life to your bedroom.
+Improving your sleep quality can involve several lifestyle adjustments, such as reducing caffeine intake, practicing relaxation techniques, and adhering to a consistent sleep schedule.
+However, one often overlooked remedy is the introduction of indoor plants to your office, and as experts in indoor plants and corporate flowers, we’re here to help you create a more tranquil workspace.

-(Sansevieria) Snake Plant
+(Sansevieria) Snake Plant: Breathing Easier

+Overly dry air can be as disruptive as excessive humidity.
+Peace lilies come to the rescue by increasing humidity levels by up to 5%, reducing issues like dry skin, static electricity, and vulnerability to colds.
 A peace lily will not require much watering or light, so you can keep it right next to your bed without worrying that it has enough resources.

 Happy aloe plant

+Known for its exceptional air-purifying capabilities, the areca palm removes toxins from the air and acts as a natural humidifier, maintaining optimal air quality while you work.
 This plant requires a lot of bright but indirect light.
 If the light is too harsh, the leaves will turn yellow.
 Keep your areca palm healthy by keeping the soil moist during the spring and summer, allowing it to dry out between watering in autumn and winter.

-Are Plants in the Bedroom Harmful?
+Are Relaxing Plants Harmful in the Office?

 Our Service banner with plants in office.